Our Ultimate Family Car Camping List (Including Practical Pro Tips!)

 Camping Clothing:

 We pack our camping clothes in backpacks.
 We each get one.
-I like mine to have many pockets so I can keep organized.
+I like mine to have many pockets so I can stay organized.
 Much like my packing list for business trips ,I use a list.

 Here is my basic car camping clothing list: